jxnl/blog/docs/writing/posts/ai-engineering-standup.md

 The key is shifting focus from output metrics ("why isn't accuracy improving?") to input metrics ("how can we run more experiments?").
 This not only leads to better decision-making but also helps build the scientific intuition necessary for long-term success in AI development.

-Remember: You're not just building features as if you're connecting a react app to a database - you're pushing the boundaries of what's possible as new models are developed.
+Remember: You're not just building features as if you're connecting a react app to a database - you're pushing the boundaries of what's possible as new models are developed.;